 Before you do, though, I should warn you that if your question is about course requirements, graduation logistics, and the like, I’m not the best person to ask—our undergraduate advisors are the true experts.
-For example, the A&S application to graduate goes through that office, not your faculty advisor.
+For example, that office signs part 2 of the A&S application to graduate (this policy supersedes the college’s advice that your faculty advisor should sign it).
 You can reach them in Gates 110 or at email@example.com.

 Fantastic!
 I’m thrilled that you’re interested in the same kinds of hardware–software abstraction problems that I am.
 Cornell is a great place to do a Ph.D. in computer science.

 We have a department-wide collective admissions process, which means that I can’t say anything useful about your chances for acceptance.
 Our programs are very competitive, however, so be sure to apply to multiple schools.

 I can’t consider internship applications from non-Cornell students right now.
 (That includes “self-funded” applicants.)
 I hope you find a great internship with another group!